 FRAMINGHAM – Gasoline prices in Massachusetts remain the same this week, according to AAA Northeast, which has an office in Framingham.

-The Massachusetts price is three cents above the national average for regular unleaded of $2.67.
+The Massachusetts price is five cents lower than the national average for regular unleaded of $2.85.

-A year ago at this time, the average price in Massachusetts was sixty cents lower at $2.10.
+A year ago at this time, the average price in Massachusetts was seven cents higher at $2.87.